starnetnfts-git/dev_documentation/benchmarks/README.md

 defaults:

-block gas limit of 4,700,000 running on 5 second block intervals and we can support 44 transactions per second at 21,000 gas per transaction
+block gas limit of 4,700,000 running on 5-second block intervals and we can support 44 transactions per second at 21,000 gas per transaction

-The Rinkeby network has a current gas limit of around 7,000,000 per block and roughly 15 second block intervals, which equates to 22 transactions per second at the same 21,000 gas price per transaction
+The Rinkeby network has a current gas limit of around 7,000,000 per block and roughly 15-second block intervals, which equates to 22 transactions per second at the same 21,000 gas price per transaction

 ### Final recommendation